IceCI/Documentation/source/pages/pipelines/structure.rst

   .. py:attribute:: skipTag
     :type: list

     A list of tag names that the step should *not* run for.
 Optional - if not provided, the step will run for all tags defined by the :py:attr:`tag` attribute.
+In case the :py:attr:`tag` attribute is also not provided, the step will run for all tags.

       .. important::